Huraqan/immo-eliza-scraping-oracle-estate/README.md

 ## Description

-Oracle Estate is a robust and reliable designed to extract, structure, and save real estate data from the immoweb.be website.
+Oracle Estate is a robust and reliable tool designed to extract, structure, and save real estate data from the immoweb.be website.
 It is based on scrapy.

 #### Program Workflow